-- 2 The Local Government Finance Act 2012, paragraph 5 of Schedule 1A, established a framework for Local Council Tax Support that requires the Council for each financial year, to revise its scheme, or replace it with another scheme and to do so before 11 March in the financial year preceding that for which the revision or replacement scheme is to have effect.
-The deadline in previous years has been 31 January but this was amended following the Government's independent review of Local Council Tax Support Schemes published in January 2018. - 3 The Council is provided with funding to deliver its own Local Council Tax Support scheme although this grant is no longer separately identifiable having been subsumed within the council's overall finance settlement figure that continues to reduce year on year.
-The regulations require that pensioner households must be protected from the impact of the local scheme and therefore any shortfall in funding will fall to working age households or the council itself. - 4 When designing a scheme the Council additionally must also consider its responsibilities under: - The Child Poverty Act 2010 - The Disabled Persons (Services, Consultation and Representation) Act 1986, and Chronically Sick and Disabled Persons Act 1970 - The Housing Act 1996 which gives local authorities a duty to prevent homelessness with special regard to vulnerable groups - 5 Under legislation, the Council's own Local Council Tax Support scheme must be approved each year by Council by 11 March at the latest.
-The proposed council tax support scheme within this report is therefore a scheme for 2019/20.
+- The Local Government Finance Act 2012, paragraph 5 of Schedule 1A, established a framework for Local Council Tax Support that requires the Council for each financial year, to revise its scheme, or replace it with another scheme and to do so before 11 March in the financial year preceding that for which the revision or replacement scheme is to have effect. - The Council is provided with funding to deliver its own Local Council Tax Support scheme although this grant is no longer separately identifiable having been subsumed within the council's overall finance settlement figure that continues to reduce year on year.
+The regulations require that pensioner households must be protected from the impact of the local scheme and therefore any shortfall in funding will fall to working age households or the council itself. - 4 When designing a scheme the Council additionally must also consider its responsibilities under: - The Child Poverty Act 2010 - The Disabled Persons (Services, Consultation and Representation) Act 1986, and Chronically Sick and Disabled Persons Act 1970 - The Housing Act 1996 which gives local authorities a duty to prevent homelessness with special regard to vulnerable groups - The Council should also consider changes that might adversely (or beneficially) impact on its residents in year, in particular Covid and potential impacts of furlough, the removal of hardship funding and any changes announced in the budget, particularly in relation to changes in benefit income which affect entitlement within our scheme. - 6 Under legislation, the Council's own Local Council Tax Support scheme must be approved each year by Council by 11 March at the latest.
+A proposed council tax support scheme within this report is therefore a scheme for 2022/2023.